pycabook/pycabook/manuscript/part_0_introduction/chapter_01_introduction.md

 * Eleanor de Veras, who proofread the introduction.
 * Roberto Ciatti, who introduced me to clean architectures.
 * Max H. Gerlach, Paul Schwendenman, Eric Smith, Grant Moore, Hans Chen, who fixed typos and bad grammar submitting issues and pull requests.
+* Faust Gertz and Michael O'Neill for spotting a bug in the code of the `calc` example.
+Fixing that and adding the test to the book is the best example of TDD I could give to the readers.
 * Łukasz Dziedzic, who developed the free "Lato" font ([Latofonts](http://www.latofonts.com)), used for the cover.

 The cover photograph is by [pxhere](https://pxhere.com/en/photo/760437).
 A detail of the Sagrada Familia in Barcelona, one of the world's best contemporary artworks, a bright example of architecture in which every single element has a meaning and a purpose.
 Praise to Antoni Gaudí, brilliant architect and saint, who will always inspire me with his works and his life.